Practical cybersecurity solutions that help utilities strengthen resilience, meet regulatory requirements, and protect the communities they serve.

 Cybersecurity Incident: This is a subset of cybersecurity events that are deemed reportable to the department.
 A cybersecurity event becomes an "incident" if it, directly or indirectly:

-Has an adverse impact on the normal operations of the permittee’s collection systems or treatment facility.
+Has an adverse impact on the normal operations of the permittee’s sewer system or treatment facility.

-Has a reasonable likelihood of harming any part of the normal operations of the permittee’s collection systems or treatment facility.
+Has a reasonable likelihood of harming any part of the normal operations of the permittee’s sewer system or treatment facility.

-Compromises the confidentiality, integrity, or availability of SPDES program data or results in loss or damage to the permittee’s collection systems or treatment facility.
+Compromises the confidentiality, integrity, or availability of SPDES program data or results in loss or damage to the permittee’s sewer system or treatment facility.

 Delays or prevents the permittee from complying with all provisions of its SPDES permit.